ItsSimko/portfolio-webpage/README.md

 - TailwindCSS to create an effective UI/UX efficiently
 - Plain HTML/JavaScript for the actual web page.
 No frameworks/libs for small bundles and quick load times!
+- GitHub workflows, successfully implemented a CI/CD workflow, to upload to my FTP server on every push.

 # Useage